-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 Foreclosed property.
 The Bank classifies a non-current asset, which the Bank took possession of in respect of non-performing loans and is in the process of selling, as foreclosed property if its carrying amount will be recovered principally through a sale transaction rather than through continuing use.